1) "ASHERU CHAMOTZ"

 (b) In an alternate answer, Tosfos explains that the Gemara in Berachos which says that a Kohen who killed a person may not perform Nesi'as Kapayim does not imply that he may not perform the Avodah.
 Since the Kohen killed a person with his hands, his hands no longer may be the vehicle to bring blessing to the Jewish people, in accordance with the principle of "Ein Kateigor Na'aseh Saneigor" -- a prosecutor cannot become a defense attorney.

 Why does the same principle not prohibit the Kohen from performing Avodah with his hands?
 Apparently, Tosfos understands that although the Kohen performs the Avodah with his hands, it is not his hands which provide atonement for the people, but it is the Avodah of the Korban which provides atonement.
 His hands are merely a means to perform the Avodah.
 (See ARUCH LA'NER for a similar explanation.)
-(Y. MONTROSE)
+(Y. Montrose)